Shravani-git/Ebay/README.md

 ## Redirection & Payment Simulation

 - When users click **Proceed to Payment** on the cart page, they are redirected to the `/checkout` route.
 - On the checkout page, users can simulate a payment.
-Upon "payment," the app randomly redirects to either a **Success** or **Failure** page.
+Upon "payment," the app redirects to either a **Success** or **Failure** page based on payment status.
 - This simulates a real-world payment gateway experience, allowing users to see both successful and failed payment flows.

----

-Feel free to customize this README with your own